collindching/Missing-Semester/README.md

 # Missing-Semester

 This course, taught by MIT computer science PhDs,  teaches software-adjacent tools like Shell and Vim that make programming more efficient.
-You can follow along [here](https://missing.csail.mit.edu/).
+I'm working through the lectures and exercises, and keeping the notes here.
+Course link [here](https://missing.csail.mit.edu/).

 - [x] Lecture 1 - Shell Introduction (3/15/20)
 - [ ] Lecture 2 - Shell Tools and Scripting